 IT Services encourages enrolled students to set up their UChicago account services (e.g., CNetID, email, email forwarding, email aliases, etc.) before commencing classes.
-Below, you'll find resources to guide you through the steps to successfully set up your account services.
+Below, you'll find resources to guide you through successfully setting up your account services.

 Your CNetID is the key to accessing most services, systems, and applications while you are a student at UChicago.
 Create your CNetID, and refer to the Claim Your CNetID knowledge article for instructions if needed.

-Manage all your UChicago account services from MyAccount including options to secure your account information, setup email aliases, and email forwarding.
+You can manage all your UChicago account services from MyAccount including options to secure your account information, set up email aliases, and forward emails.
 Read MyAccount Overview for instructions.

 Change CNetID Password